Register with us

 • Have an Annual income of 30x The Rent

 • Be able to pay 6 or 12 months’ rent up front

 Look for the SAFE kitemark; your money will be 100% protected.

-Use an agent with membership of a professional body such as the Association of Residential Letting Agents (ARLA), the National Association of Estate Agents (NAEA), the National Approved Lettings Scheme (NALS) or the Property Ombudsman (TPO); certain standards of practice will be in place and you will have access to an independent complaints procedure.
+Use an agent with membership of a professional body such as the National Association of Estate Agents (NAEA), the National Approved Lettings Scheme (NALS) or the Property Ombudsman (TPO); certain standards of practice will be in place and you will have access to an independent complaints procedure.

 Check that your deposit will be protected by a government authorised Tenancy Deposit Protection scheme.

 View with us

 We’re here to answer your questions.
 We’ll also accompany you on every viewing, including evenings and at weekends.

 Just ask.
 We can advise you about the local amenities, schools and transport links.